matthewfeickert/talk-TOOLS-2020/talk.md

 ---
 # HistFactory Model

-- A flexible probability density function (p.d.f.) template to build statistical models in high energy physics (HEP)
+- A flexible probability density function (p.d.f.) template to build statistical models in high energy physics
-- Developed during work that lead to the Higgs discovery in 2011 [[CERN-OPEN-2012-016](http://inspirehep.net/record/1236448)]
+- Developed in 2011 during work that lead to the Higgs discovery [[CERN-OPEN-2012-016](http://inspirehep.net/record/1236448)]
 - Widely used by the HEP community for .bold[measurements of known physics] (Standard Model) and<br> .bold[searches for new physics] (beyond the Standard Model)

 .kol-2-5.center[